LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/studio.rst.txt

 Implementation
 --------------

-Create a new IntelliJ project.
-Using test-driven development and JUnit, implement the design that you created.
+Create a new IntelliJ project and implement the design that you created.
 If you are unsure about your design, get some feedback by talking through it with a classmate before you start coding.

 Putting it all together